The Purpose Of Cycle Counting Is To

 1. Start Small – Pilot the program with a single warehouse zone or product category before scaling.

-2. take advantage of Technology – Adopt mobile devices and barcode systems to streamline data capture.
+2. put to work Technology – Adopt mobile devices and barcode systems to streamline data capture.

 3. Maintain Consistent Scheduling – Use automated alerts to remind staff of upcoming counts.
 4. Analyze Variance Trends – Track recurring discrepancies to identify systemic issues such as poor receiving processes.